 Pinhole Surgical Technique Perform

 To perform a Pinhole Surgical Technique, the dentist uses a pin-like instrument to make a small hole in the gum.
-This to reach the tissue and loosen it to cover the retracted area.
+This is to reach the tissue and loosen it to cover the retracted area.
 Then, he places collagen through the hole to keep the gums in place.
 Most patients are surprised to see an immediate cosmetic improvement.
 After this treatment, post-operative pain, swelling, or bleeding is minimal.
 The pin-sized hole typically heals within 24 hours.

 What Are the Advantages of Pinhole Surgery?